top of page

 2. Try something new

-Try getting out of your comfort zone.
-Putting your body and mind to work on something you're unsure of can inspire you greatly.
-When you're in a rut, your chances of boosting your self-esteem are diminished.
-However, choosing to push yourself with novel hobbies will offer your self-esteem a tremendous boost.
-Don't feel pressured to skydive; it doesn't have to be something extreme.
-It might be as easy as trying a new lunch spot instead of going to your usual go-to spot.
-Or taking up a new hobby (may I suggest gardening?)
+Please don't feel pressured to skydive or throw your current career out the window; it doesn't have to be extreme.
+It might be as easy as trying a new lunch spot instead of your usual go-to spot or taking up a new hobby—perhaps reading or gardening.
 You realize how flexible and adaptive you are when you try something new.
-It's also important to remind yourself that there is more to you than a parent/caretaker.
+It's also important to remind yourself that there is more to you than a parent, behavior analyst, or whatever other titles you hold.

 3. Praise and motivate yourself